nareshbhatia/bullsfirst-exercise/exercises/exercise-2-sign-in-page.md

   password.
 Use a TypeScript interface to define it in /src/models/Credentials.ts.
 - Create the `SignIn` page under the folder /src/pages/SignIn.
-- Set the route for this page to `/signin`.
+- Set the route of this page to `/signin`.
 - The component hierarchy of the SignIn page should look like this:

 ```
 SignIn
-`--- SignInForm
+  SignInForm
 ```

 - `SignInForm` contains two text fields: email and a password.
 It should use